-If the company is an initial participant it can claim initial and ongoing payments at this item.
+If the company is an initial participant in an FMIS it can claim initial and ongoing payments at this item.

 If the company is a subsequent participant, it cannot claim a deduction for the amount paid for acquiring the interest.
 The company can only claim a deduction for ongoing payments.